Angular Triplet Loss-based Camera Network for ReID: Related Work

-Generative Adversarial Nets (GAN)~\cite{goodfellow2014generative} is known as one of the most popular networks in deep learning.
-One dilemma of ReID is the lack of training data, while GAN can inherently be useful to generate samples.
-According to our knowledge, Zheng~\etal~\cite{zheng2017unlabeled} is the first ReID related research using GAN to generate random unlabeled samples, and label smoothing is used as there are no labels for synthesized images.
-Since person re-identification suffers from image style variations caused by multi-cameras, Zhong~\etal~\cite{Zhong_2018_CVPR} use CycleGAN~\cite{zhu2017unpaired} to transfer images from one camera to another to bridge the gaps.
-Wei~\etal~\cite{wei2018person} propose a Person Transfer Generative Adversarial Network which transfers images from a dataset to another, to bridge the domain gap in different datasets.
-Additionally, GAN is also used for synthesizing training images to reduce the impact of pose variation~\cite{qian2018pose, liu2018pose}.
-Chen~\etal~\cite{chen2019instance} propose CR-GAN for synthesizing person images in the unlabeled target domain. \mynet\ not only avoids the generation of additional samples, but also bridges the camera-cased gaps by removing camera-cased information using an adversarial network.
+ReID suffers from image style variations caused by differences in perspectives, surrounding and poses of multi-cameras.
+Zhong uses CycleGAN~\cite{zhu2017unpaired} to transfer images from one camera to another to bridge the gaps~\cite{Zhong_2018_CVPR}, and Wei proposes a Person Transfer Generative Adversarial Network which transfers images from a dataset to another to bridge the domain gap in different datasets~\cite{wei2018person}.
+Zhuang uses Camera-based Batch Normalization to force the image data to fall into the same subspace to shrunk the distribution gap between any camera pair~\cite{zhuang2020rethinking}.